Red Light Research 2026

 Why some modern systems are built differently

 One of the more interesting shifts in premium hardware is that some systems now treat wavelength control as the point, rather than treating wavelength choice as a one-time purchasing decision.
-The aim is not to force a single interpretation of correct use, but to allow people to adapt light delivery without changing devices.
+The aim isn't to force a single interpretation of correct use, but to allow people to adapt light delivery without changing devices.

 If you want to see how NovaThera frames this from a design perspective, the approach is explained in the 9-Wave spectrum overview and the deeper explanation of system design is on What makes NovaThera better.